grungerabbit/lyrics-interactions/_posts/03-07-2014-vanishing-point.md

 		Results?
 How long did it take you?
 How done is it?
 Are you satisfied, what parts are you looking to improve?
 -->

-Vanishing Point is a 3-point perspective viewer that allows you to algorithmically define prisms.
+Vanishing Point is a 3-point perspective viewer that allows you to plot and calculate 3D objects in 2D space.
 It is built in Javascript and Raphael.js.
 As of version 0.5.0, you can:

 * Define 3 vanishing points
 * Draw a basic rectangular prism in perspective with 4/8 of the vertices defined